1024inc/engineering-blog/eng-paths/sr_software_engineer_1.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

 - Technical expert on 1 product / key component
 - Learning to solid understanding of 2 other products / key components
-- Expert in one technology on one part of our stack
-- Strong proficiency in primary focus area (BE/FE/Data/or DevOps)
-- Proficient with DevOps and Observability stacks

-</td></tr>
-<tr><td>

-Sr Software Engineer 1

-</td></tr>
-<tr><td  markdown="1">

-- Technical expert on 1 product / key component
-- Learning to solid understanding of 2 other products / key components